ascoolarobban/BusinessIntelligence/README.md

-# BI DHT11 to CosmosDb - Power BI
+# BI DHT11 to CosmosDb.
+GhostSensor to TableStorage. - Power BI

 Using Esp32, DHT11 and Independent resistor module (Lightsensor).